Hello my loves,

 I stopped meal prepping, then I stopped working out, then I stopped writing, then I stopped smiling, and finally I stopped eating.
 And not once did I speak up.

 That silence feels so familiar, so comfortable, so raw because I have known it all my life.
-I grew up not wanting to be me because I thought being Dominican and being a Woman made me less than.
+I grew up not wanting to be me because I thought being Dominican and being a woman–*ahem* Divine Goddess of the Universe, thank you very much!–made me less than.
 Less than my milky skinned friend in High school with the straight & “tamable” locks who boys fawned over, less than my other liberal arts college classmates, less than the boys I crushed on.
 I grew up fearing my voice and my words because my parents thought I could be something much more practical (and stable) than a writer.
 So I pulled off my true self, and tucked it way back in my closet hoping to be a different version of me.
 My inquisitive nature slowly dimmed, my playfulness turned to anger and my youthful rebellion stirred conflicts in me I could not understand.

 We are not Dominicans.
 We are Americans.
 Dominicans are poor, lazy drugged-up criminals.